Air Force Test Center: Air Force Flight Test Center

+In August 1998, Jane's Defence Weekly wrote that the most notorious restricted area within the Nellis Range complex was R-4808E surrounding Groom Dry Lake.
+The base is well-known as the birthplace of the U-2, A-12, SR-71, Tacit Blue, and F-117, and was under the airspace direction of "Dreamland Control."
+Jane's wrote in August 1998 that "..recent evidence indicates that the base is managed by E G and G Special Projects in Los Vegas and is actually Detachment 3 of the Air Force Flight Test Centre [headquartered at Edwards] and comes under the control of Air Force Materiel Command."

+The MQ-1 Predator and MQ-9 Reaper attack UAVs, tested at Edwards, saw extensive service during the War in Afghanistan (2001-2021) and the Iraq War (U.S. phase, 2003-2010) as well as in drone strikes in the Pakistani borderlands and U.S. operations in and around Somalia.

 YAL-1A Airborne Laser undergoing flight testing.

-More recently the AFTC has been part of the anti-satellite missile and Joint Direct Attack Munition development.
-Additionally, the center has played a key role in the development of the Air Force's X-35A and X-32A prototypes for the Joint Strike Fighter program, both making their first flights in late 2000.
+More recently the AFTC was part of ASM-135 ASAT anti-satellite missile and Joint Direct Attack Munition development.
+The center played a key role in the development of the Air Force's X-35A and X-32A prototypes for the Joint Strike Fighter program, both making their first flights in late 2000.
 The resulting F-35 Lightning II is being built in three versions for the Air Force, the United States Navy and the United States Marine Corps, as well as multiple allied military partners.
 NASA maintains its Armstrong Flight Research Center on Edwards and partners with the AFFTC on aircraft development.

-Effective 6 July 2012, it was re-designated from the Air Force Flight Test Center to the Air Force Test Center, part of a new five-center construct across Air Force Materiel Command.
+Effective 6 July 2012, the Air Force Flight Test Center was redesignated the Air Force Test Center, part of a new five-center AFMC construct.
 The new name reflects AFTC's expanded mission which includes Eglin AFB and Arnold AFB as well as flight test activities at Edwards.